Kohn-Luttinger-like mechanism for unconventional charge density waves: Formalism and idea

 In this case, only the ph-c and pp corrections lead to an additional momentum dependence, which can induce an attraction in a higher harmonic contribution.
 The remaining ph-d corrections lead to a constant shift $2U^2\Pi_+(Q)$, which changes the $s$-wave part of $V^0_{\text{ph-d}}$ to more repulsive.
 Explicitly, we find after projecting into form factors

 Through the inclusion of ph-c and pp corrections, the sign of the effective interaction in the ph-d channel for $l,l'>0$ can be changed so that a charge instability with a higher lattice harmonic becomes possible.
-Without nesting, this could, in principle, lead to a Pomeranchuk instability characterised by $Q=0$.
-But with nesting, the leading instability is towards an unconventional charge density wave.
+Without nesting, this could, in principle, lead to a Pomeranchuk instability characterized by $Q=0$.
+However with nesting, the leading instability is towards an unconventional charge density wave.

 We note that generally neither $\hat{V}_{\mathrm{ph-d}}^{0,ll'}(\mathbf{Q})$ nor $\hat{\Pi}_+^{ll'}(\mathbf{Q})$ are diagonal when expanding in lattice harmonics because of the lower symmetry at finite $Q\neq0$.
 This means that admixtures of different components within the same irreducible representation of the extended point group are allowed by symmetry \cite{Venderbos2016}.
 To determine if there is an instability in the ph-d channel, we have to calculate the eigenvalues of the matrix product $\hat{V}_{\mathrm{ph-d}}^{0,ln}(\mathbf{Q})\hat{\Pi}_+^{nl'}(\mathbf{Q})$.